Organized recovery documents and credit rebuild roadmap on executive dark desk, editorial photography

 60+ months (Ch.
 7) / 48+ months (Ch.
 13) 7–15% APR Regional bank LOC, full bank-tier products with strong profile

-Secured LOCs — where you pledge a cash deposit or business assets as collateral — consistently carry rates 8–12 percentage points below comparable unsecured products at the same post-discharge stage.
 A $25,000 secured LOC at month 18 post-discharge is often available at 18–25% APR versus 40–55% for an unsecured alternative.
 For context on how secured vs. unsecured structures compare in cost overall, see our credit score requirements by lender tier guide.

 The 36-Month Credit Rebuild Roadmap After Bankruptcy

-Rebuilding to bank-tier LOC eligibility is achievable within 36–48 months with a structured plan — but it requires intentional action at each stage, not just the passage of time.
-Doing nothing for four years and then applying produces worse outcomes than a deliberately managed three-year rebuild.
+Rebuilding to bank-tier LOC eligibility is achievable within 36–48 months with a structured plan.
+It requires intentional action at each stage, not just the passage of time.

 Post-Bankruptcy LOC Recovery Timeline